OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 February 2023.md

 - Balloon/UFO hype may serve as a prelude to the introduction of "**extraterrestrial**" overlords.
 - Zesheng Yang's observation near the sun was a real **UFO**.
 - Their actions aim to maximize **suffering and manipulation**, not necessarily to win.
+- The “Secret Government” is not human and not necessarily aligned with plans to destroy Russia.

 ---

 ## Spiritual Practices & Ritual